NEW: Bomb "tore large chunks of flesh out" of boy's body, prosecutor says

 Will boat be brought to court?

-Weinreb has said the boat is too large to bring into the courthouse.
+Assistant U.S. Attorney William Weinreb says the boat is too large to bring into the courthouse.

 The defense, however, wants the jury to see the entire boat, complete with bullet holes.
 Defense attorney David Bruck argued that cutting out a panel would take the written words out of context and wouldn’t fairly reflect Tsarnaev’s state of mind.